monorkin/croatia/README.md

 # In case you want to "undo" a fiscalized invoice, you can reverse the invoice
 invoice.reverse!

+# IMPORTANT: For QR code generation you need to have the "rqrcode" gem in yuor Gemfile
+# or installed and required!
+require "rqrcode"

 # Generate a QR code to check the fiscalization status of the invoice
 qr_code = invoice.fiscalization_qr_code # => <Croatia::QRCode ...>